sualpha/AICodeTransformer/README_EN.md

 - **Category Management**: Organized by function for easy searching and usage
 - **Prompt AI Optimization**: Trigger the in-editor "AI Optimize" button to polish template name/description/content via the built-in preview dialog

-### 📝 AI-Generated Commit Message Feature
+### 📝 AI-Generated Commit Message Feature *(Git-enabled IDEs only)*

 **Feature Overview**:
 The AI-generated commit message feature intelligently analyzes your code changes and automatically generates standardized Git commit messages, improving development efficiency and code management quality.
+This module is available only when the JetBrains Git plugin is enabled and an active Git repository is detected.
 - **Intelligent Analysis**: Automatically analyze file changes and code differences
 - **Standardized Format**: Generate commit messages that comply with Git commit conventions
 - **Batch Processing**: Support intelligent summarization of multi-file changes